ulfschneider/ulf.website/content/posts/2025-06-09-paderborn-zingst.md

 <figure>
 <img src="/img/secan/IMG_7624.jpg">
-<figcaption>I had dinner at the tavern *Nikolaiblick*, which has its name from the Nikolai church that is near by.
+<figcaption>I had dinner at the tavern <em>Nikolaiblick</em>, which has its name from the Nikolai church that is near by.
 I found it to be a good place for ending the day.</figcaption>
 </figure>

 <figure>